chenx16/DoctorLuckyGame/README.md

 3. Stack Overflow or Other Forums
 - Discussion on Technical Issue
 Apple Community.
 (2023).
 Discussion on Issue with Java Execution on Mac.
 Retrieved from https://discussions.apple.com/thread/255761734?sortBy=rank

+### Design Changes
+Player Management:
+- Added the ability to include multiple players in the game, each identified by name.
+Players can be human-controlled or computer-controlled, with logic to differentiate their behaviors during turns.
+- Turn-Based System:
+Introduced a turn-based mechanism where each player takes actions in sequence.
+The game now tracks turn order based on when players were added.
+- Player Actions:
+Enhanced functionality for player actions, including moving between connected rooms, picking up items, and “looking around” to view their current surroundings.
+- Target Character Movement:
+Added functionality for the target character to automatically move after each player's turn, adding dynamic interactions within the game world.
+- Enhanced World Representation:
+Modified the information displayed about each room to include players present in that space, providing players with more situational awareness.